tonyliang19/Course_notes_2023Spring/cpsc368/write_sql_queries/current_assi4.md

 12. Find the most popular book borrowed for each province each year.

+        CREATE VIEW bookCounts(userID) AS
+        SELECT      COUNT(br.userID)
+        FROM        Book b, Borrows br, User u, Address a WHERE       u.addressID = a.id AND
+                    br.userID = u.id
+        GROUP BY    a.province, br.borrowYear

+        SELECT      b.title, a.province, a.borrowYear
+        FROM        Borrows br Natural JOIN Book b NATURAL JOIN User u NATURAL JOIN Address a GROUP BY    a.province, br.borrowYear
+        HAVING      COUNT(br.userID) > ALL(SELECT * FROM bookCounts bc)

 13. For each province/territory, find the year it had the highest number of users.